 So, in the year 2014, I said yes to this adventure.
 We, the Hooves and Halos team, held our first event in the Spring.
 It was not a huge success, about 15 kiddos and 100 volunteers.
 Most of these people were from the church that we attended.
 I was so amazed at the incredible volunteers from the church and the community, and their willingness to try all this chaos again.
 We started planning for the Fall immediately, and have never looked back.
 I've found that once someone has been to an event, they either run or wouldn’t dare miss it!

-Our adventure has grown and expanded to the point that we have moved from a small church arena to the Mt.
-Pleasant Civic Center Ag Pavilion, and now to the City Park and Rodeo Arena in Winnsboro, TX.
+Our adventure had grown and expanded to the point that we had to moved from a small church arena to the Mt.
+Pleasant Civic Center Ag Pavilion, and then to the City Park and Rodeo Arena in Winnsboro, TX.
 We utilize almost every area of the park.
 During the event, you will see horses in the arena, hayrides over the entire park, dining in the Civic Center or at the picnic tables under one of the pavilions or tents, mini horse cart rides in the mini’s arena, games, face painting... and so much more.
 The City of Winnsboro has so graciously opened up the entire beautiful park for us to use!!
-(We had over 70 groups at one playday.
+(We had over 70 groups at one playday, approximately 1700 total people).
 I have no idea how many buses that was.
 But, that’s a lot of parking space!)

 Everything that we do, everything that we give, everything that we are, is made possible by someone's generosity.
 We operate solely on donations of time, supplies, love, and money of course.
 We have no big corporate sponsors.
 We have Mamas and Grandmas that make cookies and deserts.
 Small churches donate most of the Bibles, books and DVD’s.
 Stuffed animals are collected all year long by precious volunteers from thrift shops, dollar stores and anywhere that they can find them.
 Most of the food is donated by businesses, individuals, and a few of the guest’s group homes.
 You see, it doesn’t take a lot to make a big difference.
 If you feel led to make some cookies or donate your time or resources, we appreciate all donations.
 We are a 501c3 non profit organization, public charity, so your donations are tax deductible.
 We have no paid employees.
 All donations go toward the Playdays, our guests, and what it takes to get this event organized.